ParalaxRus/FileManager/README.md

 - Copy file: filemanager --copy [src] [dst]
 - Combine two text file: filemanager --combine [first] [second] [dst]
 - Delete file: filemanager --delete [src]

-Example:
-./filemanager --create a.txt text
-or in case if elevated privileges needed
-sudo ./filemanager --create a.txt text

 Restrictions:
 - Supports only one command at a time for now
-- Supports create and combine of the text files (binary streams are not tested)
+- Supports create and combine of the text files (binary streams are not tested) Project structure:

-Project structure:
 app - file manager CLI executable, parser and commands execution
 common - shared library with the file manipulation logic
 script - installation script mimicking CI pipeline  (might need 'sudo')
 tests - unit tests

 Instructions for a bash script file which simulates CI and produces versioned debian package:
 1) Make sure your OS is uptodate (sudo apt update)